sbromberger/LightGraphs.jl/docs/src/types.md

 #LightGraphs Types

-The LightGraph library supports both the `AbstractGraph` type and two concrete simple graph types- - `Graph` for undirected graphs and `DiGraph` for directed graphs -- that are subtypes of `AbstractGraph`.
+*LightGraphs.jl* supports both the `AbstractGraph` type and two concrete simple graph types- - `Graph` for undirected graphs and `DiGraph` for directed graphs -- that are subtypes of `AbstractGraph`.

 ## Concrete Types